-\Prerequisite: Biology 9/10 and Chemistry 9/10. \A minimum Grade of B+ is required in both pre-requisite courses.
+Prerequisite: Biology 9/10 and Chemistry 9/10.
+A minimum Grade of B+ is required in both pre-requisite courses.

-\Entry is also based upon the HOF recommendation.
+Entry is also based upon the HOF recommendation.
 The AP Biology course is an introductory college-level biology course designed for students wishing to pursue a college-track as a Dentist, Biomedical Engineer, Medical Doctor/Researcher, Nutritionist, and/or Environmental Science (not all inclusive).
 Through intensive lab based inquiry, students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes, energy and communication, genetics, information transfer, ecology, and interactions.
 The culminating AP exam focuses on the following areas; molecules and cells, heredity and evolution, and organisms and populations.
+College majors that benefit from this AP can be found here.